With countless payment apps and providers available on your laptop, tablet, and smartphone, it can be hard to pick one to use.

 Banks actually created the app, and there are about 50 participating financial institutions.
 You can either download the Zelle mobile app directly or check if it’s already integrated into your bank’s existing app.

 From there, you simply input your phone number and pick your bank.
 Once you verify your account with a text message code, you can add your debit card to your Zelle account and get started.

-Once you start transferring money with friends and family, the transactions are free but both users must bank with a participating financial institution.
+Once you start transferring money with friends and family, the transactions are free, but both users must bank with a participating financial institution.

-Most of the major banks are connected to Zelle, including Chase, Wells Fargo, Bank of America, CitiBank, and Capital One.
+Most major banks are connected to Zelle, including Chase, Wells Fargo, Bank of America, CitiBank, and Capital One.
 If you bank with a smaller or local bank or credit union, check to see if they participate in Zelle and if they charge any fees on their end.

-G Pay from Google is another app-based money transfer service that makes transactions between friends and family both quick and convenient.
+G Pay from Google is another app-based money transfer service that makes transactions between friends and family quick and convenient.

-A standout perk with G Pay is that it easily integrates with your Gmail account and you only need the recipient’s phone number or email address to request money.
-Just click the small dollar sign at the bottom of an email and you can easily send your request.
+A standout perk with G Pay is that it easily integrates with your Gmail account, and you only need the recipient’s phone number or email address to request money.
+Just click the small dollar sign at the bottom of an email, and you can easily send your request.

 If you want access to your cash quickly, you can link your G Pay account to a debit card to withdraw funds.
-Not only is the service instant, it’s also free.
+Not only is the service instant, but it’s also free.
 You can also send a large amount of cash, up to $9,999 per transaction.